Jeremy Bleich: Professional career

+New York Yankees

 Minor leagues

-2008–2014

-Bleich was selected in the First Round of the 2008 Major League Baseball Draft (44th overall) by the New York Yankees out of Stanford, and received a $700,000 signing bonus.
+Bleich was selected in the First Round of the 2008 Major League Baseball draft (44th overall) by the New York Yankees out of Stanford, and received a $700,000 signing bonus.
 Baseball America named him the Yankees' ninth-best prospect for 2010.
 He was named a Hawaii Winter Baseball post-season All-Star in 2008, pitching for the Waikiki BeachBoys, for whom he was 3–1 with a 1.77 ERA (2nd in the league among starters) in 7 starts.
-He then pitched in one game that season for the Staten Island Yankees of the Class A- New York-Penn League.
-In 2009, he pitched for the Tampa Yankees of the Class A+ Florida State League, and for the Trenton Thunder of the Class AA Eastern League, starting 27 games.
+He then pitched in one game that season for the Staten Island Yankees of the Low–A New York-Penn League.
+In 2009, he pitched for the Tampa Yankees of the High–A Florida State League, and for the Trenton Thunder of the Double–A Eastern League, starting 27 games.

 Bleich had surgery to repair a torn glenoid labrum in his throwing shoulder, after starting 8 games for Trenton in 2010.
 He then missed part of the 2010 season, and all of the 2011 season.

-In 2012, he was 2–1 with a 2.76 ERA as he pitched in 16 games for the GCL Yankees of the Rookie Gulf Coast League, the Staten Island Yankees, and the Tampa Yankees.
+In 2012, he was 2–1 with a 2.76 ERA as he pitched in 16 games for the GCL Yankees of the rookie–level Gulf Coast League, the Staten Island Yankees, and the Tampa Yankees.
 He was named the 2012 Minor League Comeback Player of the Year by Jewish Baseball News.
 In 2013, he was again 2–1 with a 2.76 ERA, this time for Trenton in 27 games, 4 of them starts.